padraigfl/subtitle-ssa/README.md

   start: 123, // start time of subtitle in milliseconds
   end: 456, // end time
   text: 'text', // the text displayed for the subtitle
-  secondaryText: 'subtext', // text for displaying subtitles in a separate format }
+  secondaryText: 'subtext', // text for displaying subtitles in a separate style, currently only used for output }
 ```